gaojunxuan/chrom_mini_graph/README.md

 To modify the parameters such as w, k, or even use syncmers instead of minimizers, see the parameters in the `src/bin/chrom_mini_graph.rs` file.

-### map
+### `map`

-A proof of concept read-to-graph mapper by mapping reads onto the graph without knowledge of colour, and then outputting the scores corresponding to each colouring.
+A proof of concept read-to-graph chainer by chaining minimizers in the read onto the graph without knowledge of colour and then outputting the scores corresponding to each colouring.

 `./target/release/chrom_mini_graph map (output_from_generate.bin) (your_reads.fastq) > output.txt`